Biomedical Imaging

 Learn more about the AOIP | Learn more about Dr. Carroll

-The Biophotonics Laboratory develops optical imaging, spectroscopy, and sensing techniques for non- or minimally invasive detection and treatment of cancers and other conditions.
-Current projects include deep-ultraviolet fluorescence scanning microscopy for intraoperative assessment of breast tumor margins, smartphone microendoscopy for cervical cancer screening, laser ablation of liver tumors with real-time monitoring, optical confirmation and monitoring of endotracheal tube position, and photo-biomodulation or low-level laser therapy.
+The Biophotonics Laboratory develops optical imaging techniques for minimally invasive detection and treatment of cancers and other conditions.
+Current projects include intraoperative assessment of breast tumor margins, cervical cancer screening, and laser ablation of liver tumors with real-time monitoring.

 Learn more about the Biophotonics Lab | Learn more about Dr. Yu